openfl/openfl/README.md

 OpenFL (Open Flash Library) is a fast, open-source implementation of the industry-standard Flash API.
 Unlike the Adobe implementation, OpenFL uses hardware rendering, compiles to native C++ for target platforms and reaches many more platforms than Adobe AIR.
 OpenFL is also 100% compatible with Flash Player, so you can still target Flash in the browser, or even AIR if you want.

 Also unlike Adobe Flash, OpenFL uses the [Haxe](http://haxe.org/) programming language.
 Before Adobe abandoned the "ActionScript Next" project, they detailed the pitfalls of ActionScript, and how they felt the language needed to improve.
 If you have a history performing ActionScript 3 development, you can almost approach Haxe as if it were ActionScript 4.
-It is powerful, flexible, has many more features and the first version of Haxe (with AVM2 support) was even released before Flash CS3 (with ActionScript 3 support) -- Haxe (and before it, MTASC) has a long history of supporting Flash.
+It is powerful, flexible, has many more features and the first version of Haxe (with AVM2 support) was even released before Flash CS3 (wiath ActionScript 3 support) -- Haxe (and before it, MTASC) has a long history of supporting Flash.

 Platforms